ShirleyHan6/Practical-Projects/README.md

 # Practical-Projects
-This repository is a collection of the practical projects I have done throughout the university.
+This repository is a collection of the practical projects of various topics I have done throughout the university.